marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 Right-click on `PersonOverview.fxml` and choose *Open with Scene Builder*.
 Now you should see the Scene Builder with just an *AncherPane* (visible under Hierarchy on the left).

+(If Scene Builder does not open, go to *Window | Preferences | JavaFX* and set the correct path to your Scene Builder installation).

 1. Select the *Anchor Pane* in your Hierarchy and adjust the size under Layout (right side):
 ![Anchor Pane Size](/assets/library/javafx-8-tutorial/part1/anchor-pane-size.png)